 The Red Lion, Hogsty End, Wavendon (now Woburn Sands)

-The shop fronts we now know of as 37 – 45 High Street were once another inn of Hogsty End.
-Very few people are aware that these premises were once licensed, and little is known of this inn, as records are scanty.
-The property includes the field at the rear down to Weathercock Lane, for many years known as “Odell’s Close”, and now the grounds of the Social Club.
+The shop fronts we now know as nos.
+37 – 45 High Street were once another inn.
+Few people are aware that these premises were once licensed, and little is known of this inn, as records are scant.
+The property included the field at the rear down to Weathercock Lane, for many years known as “Odell’s Close”, and more recently the grounds of the Social Club.
 On either side of Odell’s Close were houses, one of the little groups that went to make up Hogsty End of Wavendon.
 There were also five cottages on the High Street, now fitted as shops.

 At the rear of the inn yard were a range of buildings, a loft there being the first home of the Social Club.
 The remaining parts of the outbuildings were probably converted to cottages after the inn lost its licence.

-The Bucks Register of Ale Houses entries are:
+The Bucks Register of Ale Houses entries give the landlords as:

 1753 – William Woodland